moj-analytical-services/intro_r_training_extension/README.md

 ## Introduction

-An Important aspect of every data shaping mechanism is to be able to pick multiple columns or data entries within a variable with a certain precision and without having to manually type them each time.
+An important aspect of every data shaping mechanism is to be able to pick multiple columns or data entries within a variable with a certain precision and without having to manually type them each time.